The Lion Electric Company (LEV) Shares Down Despite Recent Market Volatility

 Canaccord Genuity gave a rating of “Hold” to LEV, setting the target price at $2.50 in the report published on October 21st of the previous year.

-Volatility was left at 5.49%, however, over the last 30 days, the volatility rate increased by 6.66%, as shares sank -10.74% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +3.85% upper at present.
+Volatility was left at 5.45%, however, over the last 30 days, the volatility rate increased by 6.77%, as shares sank -15.00% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -8.93% lower at present.

 Stock Fundamentals for LEV